GlobalDataJustice/globaldatajustice.github.io/events.md

 ### Past Participation

+- Martin, A.K.
+(2018, November). _Refugees Digital Rights: Necessities and needs_.
+Panel at the Internet Governance Forum, Paris, France.
 - Taylor, L., Arora, P., Martin, A.K., & Jameson, S. (2018, October). _Data and the Global South_.
 Panel at the Amsterdam Privacy Conference, The Netherlands.
 - Taylor, L. (2018, October). _Public Health, Private Knowledge: Researching technology and data as a way to understand the global political economy of health_.
 Seminar at the Centre for Medical Science and Technology Studies, University of Copenhagen, Denmark.
 - Taylor, L. & Dencik, L. (2018, September). _The Fog of Law: How data ethics depoliticises questions of regulation and governance_.
 Paper presented at the University of Copenhagen, Denmark.